About the Founding Director

 Previously, Ms. Seidman was an auditor with Arthur Young & Co., a Vice President of Accounting Policy with J.P.
 Morgan & Co., and a member of the FASB staff, serving first as an Industry Fellow, and later as the Assistant Director of Technical Activities.
 Immediately prior to joining the FASB, Ms. Seidman founded and managed a financial reporting consulting firm, serving corporations, accounting firms, and law firms.

 A recognized expert in accounting, Ms. Seidman was the recipient of the 2015 Distinguished Service Award from the Institute of Management Accountants, for launching the innovative Womens Accounting Leadership program.
-She was named CPA of the year by the American Woman's Society of CPAs (2013).
-She also was ranked among the Top 10 Most Influential People in Accounting by Accounting Today from 2010 to 2012, and was named to the NACD Directorship 100 for Governance in 2011.
-Ms. Seidman authored the first three editions of Financial Instruments: A Comprehensive Guide to Accounting and Reporting (currently in its 11th edition from CCH).
-She is a member of the CPA Journal Advisory Board and a frequent speaker at conferences and universities.
+She was named CPA of the Year by the American Woman's Society of CPAs (2013), ranked among the Top 10 Most Influential People in Accounting by Accounting Today from 2010 to 2012, and was named to the NACD Directorship 100 for Governance in 2011.
+Ms. Seidman authored the first three editions of Financial Instruments: A Comprehensive Guide to Accounting and Reporting (currently in its 13th edition from CCH).
+She is member of the CPA Journal Advisory Board and a frequent speaker at conferences and universities.

 Ms. Seidman, a CPA (inactive), earned an M.S. degree in accounting from New York University Stern School of Business and a B.A. degree in English from Colgate University.

 Ms. Seidman is a member of Financial Executives International, where she is currently a member of the Board of Directors.
 She is also a member of the Institute of Management Accountants and the National Association of Corporate Directors.